Lukarbonite/AutoPickup/README.md

 Auto Pickup is designed to be highly compatible with the modded ecosystem.

 *   **Veinminer:** This mod includes a built-in, no-hassle compatibility layer for [MiraculixxT's Veinminer](https://modrinth.com/datapack/veinminer).
-All items broken as part of a veinmine action will be correctly processed by Auto Pickup.
+All items and experience from blocks broken as part of a veinmine action will be correctly processed by Auto Pickup.
 *   **Other Mods:** It should work seamlessly with most mods that use standard block-breaking and drop mechanics.
 If you find an incompatibility, please [open an issue](https://github.com/lukarbonite/autopickup/issues)!

 ![MultiBlock](https://github.com/user-attachments/assets/63267ae6-2c95-47ea-821b-2cc5b50218bb)